 On an overcast day in the early spring of 1938, Gurudev was born into a simple Brahmin family consisting of his parents, elder sister, and maternal grandparents.
 His father, Bhagat Ram ji, a chemicals trader by profession, and his mother, Ram Pyari ji, were a kind and pious couple.

-Sage Brighu, one of the seven great sages of Hinduism, who wrote the Brighu Samhita around 5,000 years ago, knew this realized soul was destined to be named Rajinder and not Sant Prakash.
-The Samhita had this to say about Gurudev– ‘An ansh (part) of Shiv will take birth in a village named Hariana and his name will begin with ‘Raj’.
+Sage Brighu, one of the seven great sages of Hinduism, who wrote the Brighu Samhita around 5,000 years ago, knew this realised soul was destined to be named Rajinder and not Sant Prakash.
+The Samhita had this to say about Gurudev– ‘An ansh (part) of Shiv will take birth in a village named Hariana, and his name will begin with Raj.’

-Shiv is a power that is the amalgam of a set of qualities and attributes.
-A person who has spiritually evolved to achieve a state of mukti (release from the cycle of life and death) can be defined as a manifestation of Shiv because at that stage of evolution, he has in him all the attributes of Shiv which are illustratively manifested in Shankar.
+Shiv is a power amalgam of a set of qualities and attributes.
+A person who has spiritually evolved to achieve a state of mukti can be defined as a manifestation of Shiv.
 Such a being could either be in a human or ethereal form.
-Many deities have evolved to the level where the power of Shiv has manifested in them.
 Some of the manifestations of Shiv in human form are Hanuman, Parshuram, Gurudev, Buddhe Baba, Gorakshanath, etc.

-Despite predictions of the little boy’s future being anything but ordinary, Gurudev’s early years were seeped in normalcy.
-When he was around 5 years old, he joined DAV Modern School in Hariana and studied subjects like Hindi, Urdu, and Farsi.
-His schoolmates remembered him as an easy-going boy who prioritized mischief over academics and made friends with ease.
+Gurudev’s early years were seeped in normalcy despite predictions of the little boy’s future being anything but ordinary.
+When he was around five years old, he joined DAV Modern School in Hariana and studied Hindi, Urdu, and Farsi.
+His schoolmates remembered him as an easy-going boy who valued mischief over academics and made friends with ease.

-Gurudev’s parents undertook the herculean task of carrying their immobile son up many kilometres of mountain road that led to the temple.
-On reaching there, a disciple of Baba Balak Nath gave Gurudev jal to drink, and on drinking it, Gurudev vomited buttermilk and masaan (ashes).
-Mataji (Gurudev’s wife) believed the miraculous recovery that followed left an indelible mark on Gurudev and may have served as a trigger for his quest for spiritual knowledge.
+In 1948, Gurudev was struck by a debilitating illness after consuming food offered to him by an acquaintance.
+Despite receiving medical attention, he found no relief and was eventually bed-ridden.
+Desperate for a cure, his mother insisted on taking him to the famous temple of Baba Balak Nath in Himachal Pradesh.
+His parents undertook the herculean task of carrying their immobile son up many kilometres of mountain road that led to the temple.
+On reaching there, a disciple of Baba Balak Nath gave Gurudev jal to drink, and on drinking it, he vomited buttermilk and masaan (ashes).
+Gurudev’s wife, Mataji, believed the miraculous recovery that followed left an indelible mark on him and may have triggered his quest for spiritual knowledge.

 Healed and mobile, Gurudev returned to his mischievous ways.
-His schoolmate, Subhhash Sabharwal, and he would race back from school, making pit stops to pluck fruits from the fields that lined their path.
-Acting on the complaints of irritable farmers whose fruit had been picked, Gurudev’s father would berate and threaten him with dire consequences if he did not mend his naughty ways, but Gurudev remained unfazed.
+He and his schoolmate, Subbhash Sabharwal, would race back from school, making pit stops to pluck fruits from the fields lining their path.
+Acting on the complaints of irate farmers whose fruits had been picked, Gurudev’s father would berate and threaten him with dire consequences if he did not mend his naughty ways, but his son remained unfazed.

-During one such fruit picking escapade at a dargah (shrine of a Muslim saint), Gurudev and Subhhash were caught red-handed by a fakir (Sufi mystic) who lived there.
+During one such fruit picking escapade at a dargah, Gurudev and Subbhash were caught red-handed by a fakir (mystic) who lived there.
 He asked the boys to bow their heads at the shrine to atone for the act.
 They did as instructed.
-After this incident, Gurudev visited the dargah regularly to spend time with the fakir.
-Only this time, the eagerness was not for the fruit but for the seed of spiritual knowledge.
+Following this incident, Gurudev returned to the dargah on a regular basis to spend time with the fakir.
+This time, the desire was not for the fruit but the seed of spiritual knowledge.